Updated on October 24, 2018

 Manufacturer Specified Performance Parameters

 This stove meets the energy needs of off-grid families within a cost-efficient, sustainable and market-driven solution.
 Due to its integrated fan and battery, it utilises minimal wood chips (fuel) and the flame can be controlled by the user.
-Further key features can be seen here.
+Further key features can be seen on Energcare's website.

 Vetted Performance Status